Ttibsi/lang-speed-test/README.md

 * Rust
 * Zig
 * Java (using openJDK 21)
+* Swift
 * Python3 (3.10, 3.11, 3.12)
 	* This probably won't compare to the other languages
 	* Python is included predominantly becaue I wanted to compare the speed improvements of recent releases
 	* I'm also taking into account the interpreter cost of using various good practices (type hints, `if __name__ == "__main__"`)
+* Lua 5 (5.1, 5.2, 5.3, 5.4)
+    * As above, this likely doesn't compare to the compiled languages.
+    I want to compare it to python

 ## To run
 * `./test.sh setup` to set up your environment and install the requirements